 This is where eschatology, the end of days, meets scatology, the study of crap!

 Sad case for humanity, no doubt about it.
-Here we are, toiling away on the surface of the planet, engaged in our noble endeavors, while every nook and cranny of the planet is getting stuffed with our waste.
+Here we are, toiling away on the surface of the planet, engaged in our noble endeavors, as every nook and cranny of the planet gets stuffed with our waste.